Our first national adaptation plan will help New Zealanders adapt to the effects of climate change now, and better protect us against changes to come.

 The national adaptation plan sets out what actions the Government will take over the next six years to help all New Zealanders adapt and thrive in a changing climate.

-It has actions relevant to every sector and community in New Zealand, including rural communities, and addresses the priority risks that need action now.
+It has actions relevant to every sector and community in New Zealand, and addresses the priority risks that need action now.

 Climate change risks and the costs of adapting will need to be shared across society, but through the actions in the plan we can reduce the long-term costs across the motu.